 Dahlonega Attractions & Things to Do

-Historic Dahlonega- Site of the first major gold rush and considered to be one of the most quaint and picturesque historical towns in the North Georgia mountains.
-Visit the historic square with all of the shops and restaurants.
-Take a guided walking tour, ghost tour, pub tour or food tour with Dahlonega Walking Tours.
+Historic Dahlonega– Site of the first major gold rush, it’s considered one of the most quaint and picturesque historical towns in the North Georgia mountains.
+Visit the historical square where dining, shopping and history invite you to relax and spend the day.

-Visit the Gold Museum on the square to learn the history of the area or take a tour into a mine shaft at Consolidated Mines to learn how gold was processed.
-You can also pan for gold at the end of the tour.
-For more information on all of Dahlonega’s gold attractions visit gold attractions.
+History- Visit the Gold Museum at the center of the square to explore gold’s impact in the area.
+Then take a tour into a mine shaft at Consolidated Mines to learn how gold was processed and try gold panning.
+For more information on all Dahlonega’s gold attractions visit gold attractions.

 Seasonal Festivals/Special Events- The largest and longest running of all festivals is our Gold Rush Festival held the third weekend in October.
 But there are many other festivals throughout the year including the Bear on the Square in April and Trail Fest celebrating the Appalachian Trail.
-Special bike races/rides and seasonal events such as the 6 Gap Century Bike race and Christmas festivities invite visitors to join in.
+Special bike races/rides and seasonal events such as Six Gap Century Bike Ride and Christmas festivities invite visitors to join in.
 Visit festivals for more information on these popular Dahlonega attractions.

-Enjoy a play, musical at the historic Holly Theater located just a block from the historic square.
-The Holly is the areas community theater.
-From time to time they also have great musical concerts.
-For more information on Dahlonega’s theater and live music scene visit theater and music.
+Enjoy a play, musical or concert at the historic Holly Theater located just a block from the historic square.
+The Holly is the area’s community theater and concert venue.
+For more theater and live music information visit theater and music.

 Listen to live music at the Crimson Moon, Shenanigan’s Irish Pub, Spirits Tavern or other places around town.
-Certain seasons have first Friday night free concerts in downtown Hancock Park, visit Free Concerts for info and schedule.
-Appalachian Jam sessions happen on weekends near the Gold Museum, visit bluegrass jams for more information and schedule.
+Certain seasons have first first Friday Free Concerts in Hancock Park.
+Appalachian Jam sessions happen Saturday afternoons near the Gold Museum.